huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 implementations or deployments currently exist to our knowledge (even though several years have passed since the specification was published).

-This specification proposes to additionally reserve the use of port 853 for DoQ.
-QUIC was designed to be able to co-exist with other protocols on the same port, including DTLS , see {{Section 17.2 of RFC9000}}.
+This specification proposes to additionally reserve the use of UDP port 853 for DoQ.
+QUIC version 1 was designed to be able to co-exist with other protocols on the same port, including DTLS , see {{Section 17.2 of RFC9000}}.
+This means that deployments that serve DNS over DTLS and DNS over QUIC (QUIC version 1) on the same port will be able to demultiplex the two due to the second most significant bit in each UDP payload.
+Such deployments ought to check the signatures of future versions or extensions (e.g. {{?I-D.ietf-quic-bit-grease}}) of QUIC and DTLS before deploying them to serve DNS on the same port.

 IANA is requested to add the following value to the "Service Name and Transport Protocol Port Number Registry" in the System Range.
 The registry for that range